*Last updated on August 4, 2020*

 - The Tokyo 2020 Olympic Games have been postponed to July 23 – August 8, 2021.
 View updated schedule here.

-- The 2020 Surf City El Salvador ISA World Surfing Games are postponed indefinitely, until international travel and competitions are deemed safe.
+- The Surf City El Salvador ISA World Surfing Games have been postponed until May 8-16, 2021.
 The ISA is in constant contact with the Organizing Committee in El Salvador and is monitoring the global situation as it evolves.
-The ISA is hopeful that a solution can be worked out for 2020, but understands that is entirely dependent on the development of the pandemic globally.
+The ISA understands that the realization of the event is entirely dependent on the development of the pandemic globally.

 How does the pandemic affect Surfing’s Olympic qualification?

 - Following guidelines laid out by the IOC, all athletes that have qualified for Surfing’s debut in the Tokyo 2020 Olympics will retain their preliminary qualification status.
 View the latest qualification update here.
 The ISA is working with the IOC to prepare contingency plans for qualification in the case that the ISA World Surfing Games cannot be held in 2020 and/or 2021.

 Could any ISA World Championships potentially be held in 2020?